 - Mary Louisa Anstey (b 1838, married Andrew Mathew [Adolph] Page at All Saints, St Margaret, Knightsbridge, Westminster in 1859 and they had a son Percy Louis Page (b 1876 in Paris, France, who took the name Percy Louis Anstey after his father left his mother when he was very young.
 In the 1901 Census he was an “actor and author” boarding at Tudor Road, St Mary, Cardiff.
 According to the ‘Illustrated Police News‘ 4 March 1905 edition, Percy carried on “a serious flirtation” with actress Amy Coleridge in 1902, which caused the break up of her marriage.
 Percy and Amy married in 1906 however they then divorced.
 Percy then studied sociology at the London School of Economics, before serving as the head of the economics department at the University of Bristol.
 He then became an economics lecturer at LSE, boarding at 37 Westcroft Square, Hammersmith in the 1911 Census (described as a Lecturer in Economics at Sheffield University).
 He married Vera Powell in 1913 and was appointed Principal of the College of Commerce, Bombay, India in March 1914.
 Percy met up with Anstey Researcher Thomas John Anstey (Tom) in November 1911, however he died suddenly on 23 November 1920.
 The ‘Englishman’s Overland Mail‘ reported on 2 December 1920 “DEATH OF MR. PERCY ANSTEY PRINCIPAL OF BOMBAY COLLEGE OF COMMERCE Delhi, Nov : OS Mr. Percy Anstey, Principal, Sydenham College of Commerce, Bombay, died of dysentery and heart failure on Tuesday night.“);

 - Arthur Newland Anstey (b 1839, Adelaide, South Australia.
-Attended Rugby School in 1855, he married Lizzie May Dyer in December 1874 in Onalaska, Wisconsin, America, became a naturalised American citizen in 1880 in Wisconsin, died in Houston, Minnesota, America in 1884);
+Attended Rugby School in 1855, and passed Royal College of Surgeons examinations at St George’s Hospital in June 1862.
+He married Lizzie May Dyer in December 1874 in Onalaska, Wisconsin, America, became a naturalised American citizen in 1880 in Wisconsin, died in Houston, Minnesota, America in 1884);

 - Thomas Henry Anstey (b 1842 Highercombe, South Australia, aka Colonel Anstey (R. E.), an Anstey Hero)